 - Powdered Sugar – Look for powdered sugar that is vegan or organic.

-How to Make Vegan Cranberry Scones
+How To Make Vegan Cranberry Scones

 Here are some quick visual steps.
-The full recipe with exact measurements can be found on the recipe card below.
+Find the full recipe with exact measurements on the recipe card below.

-Position an oven rack to the top third of the oven and then preheat it to 400°F.
+Position an oven rack on the top third of the oven and then preheat it to 400°F.

 Cut the vegan butter into smaller pieces or slices.
 Keep it in the refrigerator along with the vegan yogurt until you’re ready to use them so that they stay cold.
 This will help create steam pockets during the baking process, which results in a light and fluffy scone.

+Combine the flour, cane sugar, baking powder, cinnamon, and nutmeg in a large mixing bowl.
 Cut the cold butter cubes into the dry ingredients with a fork or pastry cutter until it’s crumbly.

 Mix the vanilla extract into the vegan yogurt, then add it to the bowl.
 Gently fold it in just until everything is moistened.

+Add the cranberries to the bowl and carefully stir them into the dough.
 With floured hands, fold the dough together some more to make sure the ingredients are fully combined.

 Transfer the scone dough to a flat, floured surface such as a cutting board.
 Without overworking it, form the dough into a circular disc that’s 1 inch in height.

 Place the scone disc in the freezer for 10 minutes.
+Line a medium-sized baking sheet with a non-stick mat or parchment paper.

 Remove the dough from the freezer.
 Slice it into 8 wedges and place them 1 inch apart on the lined baking sheet.